ayhem-b/Graduation_report/chaps/chpt1.typ

 - China & India: Growing markets for electric and connected vehicle technologies.
 == Lear Corporation in Tunisia
-Tunisia has become an essential manufacturing hub for Lear Corporation, providing cost-effective production capabilities and a skilled workforce.
-Lear's operations in Tunisia are part of its broader strategy to strengthen its footprint in North Africa and Europe.
+Over the last few years, Tunisia has increasingly become an important and strategically located production base for Lear, mainly due to the availability of a highly qualified and skilled workforce, competitively low and affordable costs of production, and its geographical location in very close proximity to Europe.
+Due to these favorable factors, the company has been able to set up and is now running several plants in the country.

 === Tunisian Facilities